mblstamps/misc2018/tracy.md

 ## Tracy notes

 These are the notes I'm taking for the project.

-Yay projects!!
+Some new notes.